What Is Gum Boil: [Causes, Treatment, and Prevention]

 Gum Boil Causes

 There are several common gum boil causes.
 The most common causes of gum boils include poor oral hygiene, gum disease, and excessive consumption of sugary and starchy foods and beverages.
-An accumulation of bacterial plaque and food particles within the mouth not only destroy teeth, but also destroy the gums, leading to inflammation, pain, swelling, and a whole host of oral issues.
+An accumulation of bacterial plaque and food particles within the mouth not only damage teeth, but also destroy the gums, leading to inflammation, pain, swelling, and a whole host of oral issues.
 More rarely, gum boils are caused by gum boil cancer, trauma or previous dental surgery, or systemic health problems.

 Identifying the Key Symptoms of Gum Boils